kksgandhi/personal_site/absurd media.md

 Other stuff:

  - [Extremely NSFW and extremely horrifying.
 Don't say I didn't warn you.](https://youtu.be/KgmoMO66uPg) (look at the comments for the... interesting parts)
+ - Everything everywhere all at once is such an incredible movie